bturndorf/citibike/project-docs/PROJECT_PLAN.md

 - **Simple Automation**: Basic test scripts (no complex CI/CD for MVP)
 - **Coverage**: Aim for 80%+ code coverage on critical paths

 This simplified MVP approach focuses on getting a working application quickly with minimal infrastructure complexity.
-Railway provides a simple deployment platform that eliminates the need for complex AWS setup, CI/CD pipelines, or advanced monitoring systems.
+Vercel + Supabase provides a simple deployment platform that eliminates the need for complex AWS setup, CI/CD pipelines, or advanced monitoring systems.
 The deployment process is as simple as pushing to git, making it ideal for rapid development and iteration.